 4 Tbsp coconut oil

-4 Tbsp organic honey (or other sweetener, such as molasses, agave, maple syrup)
+4 Tbsp organic honey (or other sweeteners, such as molasses, agave, maple syrup)

 1 tsp cinnamon